Rxie9596/pycog/doc/param.md

     checkfreq : int, optional
          Frequency with which to evaluate validation error.
          None
+         in sgd.py if None, set to int(1e4)//gradient_data.minibatch_size

     patience : int, optional
          Terminate training if the objective function doesn't change for longer than `patience`.
          None
+         in sgd.py if None, set to 100*checkfreq